 Cleaning & Care

-Huntington Brass recommends cleaning your faucet with only soap and warm water.
+Huntington Brass recommends cleaning your faucet with only mild soap and warm water.
 The use of any abrasive cleaners or chemicals will void the finish warranty of you HB product.
-Even if your faucet has a PVD finish we still recommend using only soap and warm water.
+Even if your faucet has a PVD finish we still recommend using only mild soap and warm water.
 Although PVD finishes are scratch resistant on the surface, excessive rubbing and use of abrasives can over time cause undesirable effects.
 HB also recommends waxing your faucet to protect the finish and ensure long lasting color and durability.
-Therefore, after cleaning the faucet with soap and warm water, dry the faucet and apply a coat of standard car wax (Note: make sure you are not using rubbing compound) and remove with a dry cloth.
+Therefore, after cleaning the faucet with mild soap and warm water, dry the faucet and apply a coat of standard car wax (Note: make sure you are not using rubbing compound) and remove with a dry cloth.
 This will ensure that you HB product looks and functions beautifully for many years to come.

 Physical vapor deposition or PVD is a high temperature vacuum process that produces a vapor of metal in a large chamber.
 After the metal is able to reach a vapor it is then deposited onto the faucet.
 This process gives a very stong and durable finish.
 Even with this durable PVD finish, Huntington Brass recommends cleaning your faucet with only soap and warm water.
 The use of any abrasive cleaners or chemicals will void the finish warranty of your HB product.
 Although PVD finishes are scratch resistant on the surface, excessive rubbing and use of abrasives can over time cause undesirable effects.